-Top 3 Best Macro Lens for Canon Reviews
+Top 5 Macro Lens for Canon

+This lightweight, durable, and versatile macro lens by Canon that promises to help you produce detailed photos.
 With a focal length of 100mm, the Canon EF 100mm f/2.8L IS USM Macro Lens creates beautiful depth and drama, producing clear cut contrast between focal points and your background.
 It’s also designed with Canon’s USM inner focusing system which promises quiet operation.
 This makes it easy to take pictures of small insects and critters without scaring them off with whirring aperture noises.